Complete Your Accelerated Master’s / Bachelor’s Seminary Degree Skip to content

 Theological education for the last century has looked fairly similar: taking years of school, studying Greek and Hebrew, spending most of your day in a library, barely making ends meet, reading, writing, preaching, and sometimes enduring periods of isolation from others.

 One of the critiques of seminary education is that it takes too long.
 At best, traditional seminary education takes three years.
-As a seminary graduate, I speak from experience; my M.Div. degree took me three years, and at the time, it really worked for me.
+As a seminary graduate, I speak from experience; my M.Div. degree took me over three years, and at the time, it really worked for me.

 How we do seminary at Grace

 At Grace, we are innovative thinkers.
 The way of Grace leads us to weigh questions and create solutions.
-We don’t settle for what has been, we forge ahead and ask about what could be.
+We don’t settle for what has been; we forge ahead and ask about what could be.
 And so, we have come up with a solution that allows our students to use their time and money wisely.
 While they are working on their undergraduate degree over the first four years, they begin taking seminary classes in years three and four.
 By the time they finish their fourth year, Grace students are able to completely focus on their accelerated MDiv and finish during the fifth year.
-This shaves a full two years off of the time it would have taken to get the same degrees at a different school.
+This shaves two years or more off the time it would have taken to get the same degrees at a different school.

 Grace is able to make this work because our undergraduate college and our seminary have partnered together to design an efficient program that a seminary alone cannot do.
-And before you start wondering — we are not cutting any corners to make this work.
-Our degrees are fully accredited programs; our bachelor of arts requires 120 credit hours and our accelerated Masters of Divinity requires 90.
+And before you start wondering, we are not cutting any corners to make this work.
+Our degrees are fully accredited programs; our bachelor of arts requires 120 credit hours, and our accelerated Master’s of Divinity requires 90.
 By reimagining the way we schedule classes and rearranging the existing program maps, we were able to make this decision a no-brainer for students and parents.

 Students, move through your programs more quickly to step into the ministry God called you to and save money as you do.